This post may contain affiliate links. Read my full disclosure policy.

 Description

-Farmers Market Vegetable Soup- an easy healthy vegetable soup recipe that is vegan, easy to make and loaded with healthy nutrients- a great way to use up all those farmers market veggies!
-Great for Sunday meal prep!
+This nourishing vegetable soup recipe is easy to make and loaded with wholesome nutrients- a great way to use up all those farmer’s market veggies!
+Great for Sunday meal prep.
 Make on the stovetop or instant pot.

 Ingredients